andrii-tyndiuk/cinema-service/README.md

 If the program was launched successfully, you redirect to login page.
 Here you can use default users to login:

- * as USER: username - user@gmail.com, password - user123;
+ * as User: username - user@gmail.com, password - user123;
- * as ADMIN: username - admin@gmail.com, password - admin123;
+ * as Admin: username - admin@gmail.com, password - admin123;